- Year 1896: 11-04-1896: Completes orchestration of Movement 2 of Symphony No. 3.

 Slowly, tranquil, deeply felt.
 D major.

 Of the great finale, Bruno Walter wrote, “In the last movement, words are stilled—for what language can utter heavenly love more powerfully and forcefully than music itself?
-The Adagio, with its broad, solemn melodic line, is, as a whole—and despite ...
+The Adagio, with its broad, solemn melodic line, ...